Rosewood, Queensland: History

 Although St Brigid's Catholic Church had been slowly leaning for many years, by 2020 it was deemed unsafe and the church was forced to close.
 Repairs costing $3 million were needed to make it level again.
 As at February 2022, the repair work had not commenced.

+Demographics

+In the 1986 census, Rosewood recorded a population of 1,698 people.